ngrok/ngrok-python/README.md

 ## Listing Tunnels

 To list all current non-closed tunnels use the [get_tunnels](https://ngrok.github.io/ngrok-python/module.html) method.
-If there is an asynchronous runtime running the [get_tunnels](https://ngrok.github.io/ngrok-python/module.html) function returns a promise that resolves to the list of tunnel objects.
+If there is an asynchronous runtime running the [get_tunnels](https://ngrok.github.io/ngrok-python/module.html) method returns a promise that resolves to the list of tunnel objects.

 ```python
 tunnels = ngrok.get_tunnels()